Updated March 2023

 Yes.
 The standards indicate the standard of practice expected of a midwife in relation to accountability, delegation and supervision.
 It is essential that the standards, and the definitions taken from the glossary in the standards as provided below, are read in conjunction with NMBA standards, codes and guidelines.

 The following definitions relate to the use of these terms in the Midwife standards for practice and are taken from the Midwife standards for practice glossary.

 Accountability means that midwives answer to the persons in their care, the NMBA, their employers and the public.
 Midwives are accountable for their decisions, actions, behaviours and the responsibilities that are inherent in their midwifery role.
 Accountability cannot be delegated.
 The midwife who delegates activities to be undertaken by another person remains accountable for the decision to delegate, for monitoring the level of performance by the other person, and for evaluating the outcomes of what has been delegated.

 Delegation is the relationship that exists when a midwife devolves aspects of midwifery practice to another person.
 Delegations are made to meet the woman and her baby’s or babies’ health needs.
 The midwife who is delegating retains accountability for the decision to delegate.
 The midwife is also accountable for monitoring of the communication of the delegation to the relevant persons and for the practice outcomes.
 Both parties share the responsibility of making the delegation decision, which includes assessment of the competence and risks.
 For further details see the NMBA’s National framework for the development of decision-making tools for nursing and midwifery practice.

-Supervision includes managerial supervision, professional supervision and clinically focused supervision as part of delegation.
-For details see the NMBA Supervision guidelines for nursing and midwifery.
+Supervision includes managerial supervision, professional supervision and clinically focused supervision.